ukrbublik/react-awesome-query-builder/README.md

 // For AntDesign widgets only: import AntdConfig from "react-awesome-query-builder/lib/config/antd";
 import "antd/dist/antd.css"; // or import "react-awesome-query-builder/css/antd.less";
-// For Material-UI widgets only:
+// For MUI 4/5 widgets only:
-//import MaterialConfig from "react-awesome-query-builder/lib/config/material";
+//import MaterialConfig from 'react-awesome-query-builder/lib/config/material';
+//import MuiConfig from 'react-awesome-query-builder/lib/config/mui';
 // For Bootstrap widgets only:
 //import BootstrapConfig from "react-awesome-query-builder/lib/config/bootstrap";